 |Able Seaman, or AB, is a Merchant Mariner Credential (MMC) National

 Rating Endorsement required to work on commercial seagoing vessels

 The AB is a rating for experienced mariners.
 The AB Special requires a

 minimum of 360-days of sea service experience on ocean waters OR

 In addition to meeting the sea service requirements for the AB rating

 the mariner must also hold the Lifeboatman or Lifeboatman Limited

 rating.
 This requires completion of a Lifeboatman or Proficiency in

 Survival Craft (PSC) class.
-Columbia Pacific Maritime does not offer
+Columbia Pacific Maritime does not offer the

-in Edmonds, Washington for this course.
+Courses in Edmonds, Washington for the PSC course.